muhme/joomla-branches-tester/README.md

 scripts/graft 52 ~/Downloads/Joomla_5.2.0-alpha4-dev-Development-Full_Package.zip
 ```

+:warning: The content of the file system of the Joomla instance is overwritten.
+          See [Database and File System Consistency](#database-and-file-system-consistency) for more details.

 Mandatory arguments are the Joomla instance version and the local package file.
 Supported file formats are .zip, .tar, .tar.zst, .tar.gz and .tar.bz2.
 An optional argument is the database variant, such as PostgreSQL in the following example:
 ```
 scripts/graft 51 pgsql ~/Downloads/Joomla_5.1.3-Stable-Full_Package.zip
 ```
-:warning: The overall database content is lost.
-          If you have installed the Joomla Patch Tester, you need to reinstall it now.
-          For more details, see [Database and File System Consistency](#database-and-file-system-consistency).

 After grafting, you can still switch the database variant, change the PHP version,
 install the Joomla Patch Tester, or run Joomla System Tests.